-3.1 Embedding Configuration Word and ID Information in the HEX File.
+4.1 Embedding Configuration Word and ID Information in the Hex File

-To allow portability of code, the programmer is required to read the configuration word and ID locations from the HEX file when loading the HEX file.
-If configuration word information was not present in the HEX file, then a simple warning message may be issued.
-Similarly, while saving a HEX file, configuration word and ID information must be included.
+To allow portability of code, the programmer is required to read the configuration word and ID locations from the hex file when loading the hex file.
+If configuration word information was not present in the hex file then a simple warning message may be issued.
+Similarly, while saving a hex file, configuration word and ID information must be included.
 An option to not include this information may be provided.

-Microchip Technology Inc. feels strongly that this feature is beneficial to the end customer.
+Microchip Technology Inc. feels strongly that this feature is important for the benefit of the end customer.